radicalcondor/react-native-background-readable-color/README.md

 </BackgroundReadableColorText>
 ```

-`This package uses readableColor function from [polished](https://www.npmjs.com/package/polished) lib to compute the colors.
-If you would like to read more check [here](https://polished.js.org/docs/#readablecolor)`
+This package uses `readableColor` function from [polished](https://www.npmjs.com/package/polished) lib to compute the colors.
+If you would like to read more check [here](https://polished.js.org/docs/#readablecolor).

 ## Contributing